xuanan-zhu/ARC-net/README.md

 ## Installation

-This codebase is based on PyTorch and [TorchDrug] ([TorchProtein](https://torchprotein.ai)).
-It supports training and inference with multiple GPUs.
+This codebase is built upon PyTorch and [TorchDrug] ([TorchProtein](https://torchprotein.ai)).
+It natively supports both training and inference on multiple GPUs.
-The documentation and implementation of our methods can be found in the [docs](https://torchdrug.ai/docs/) of TorchDrug.
-To adapt our model in your setting, you can follow the step-by-step [tutorials](https://torchprotein.ai/tutorials) in TorchProtein.
+You can install the required dependencies using either Conda or Pip.
+This code has been tested with Python 3.7/3.8 and PyTorch 1.8.0 (LTS).

 [TorchDrug]: https://github.com/DeepGraphLearning/torchdrug